apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 ## Testing Strategy

 The collection of end-to-end browser tests based on Puppeteer continue to grow to add additional scenarios.
-At this point, there are approximately `250` test scenarios and we'll continue to add more in the coming releases.
+At this point, there are approximately `255` test scenarios and we'll continue to add more in the coming releases.
 Test coverage has also slightly improved and now stands at `93%`.

+## Static Attribute Release Policy

+A special [attribute release policy](../integration/Attribute-Release-Policies.html) is now available to authorize the release of static attributes to applications.
+Using this policy, static attribute values no longer need to be constructed at the attribute repository level, and their definition can be confined within the context of the application bound to receive attributes.

 ## Other Stuff